svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 in the allocated heap) the bottom three bits are unused.
 The zero in position 0 is used to differentiate between pointer and value, thus all pointers will have a zero there and all values will have a one.
-Bit position 1 is used for the Garbage Collectors mark-bit but only in the `car` position, in the `cdr` this bit is unused.
+Bit position 1 is used for the Garbage Collector's mark-bit but only in the `car` position, in the `cdr` this bit is unused.
 Bit position 2 is unused.
 Depending on how large the heap is there is some number of bits unused on the most significant side as well.
 The